Sveti Marko Island: About the island

 Sveti Marko Island is located near the town of Tivat, in the Bay of Kotor.
 It is aligned with the Tivat's other island, Prevlaka Island (the Island of Flowers).

 The island is entirely covered with greenery.
 In 1962, a tourist settlement was built there, with 500 Tahiti-style houses, without water supply or electricity.
 It was managed by Club Med, and until the Yugoslav wars, it was a very popular tourist destination.
 Today, it is mostly abandoned, making the island a somewhat exotic and mysterious destination.

+OSTRVO SVETI MARKO D.O.O. is a legal owner of Sveti Marko Island (ex-Stradioti).
+The beautiful island with its virgin nature, and great location has unique perspectives and opportunities for development.